Madeleine Lim

 Madeleine Lim (born 11 May 1964) is a filmmaker, producer, director, cinematographer and LGBTQ activist.
-She is the founding Executive Director of the Queer Women of Color Media Arts Project (QWOCMAP), and an adjunct professor of film studies at the University of San Francisco.
+She is the founding executive director of the Queer Women of Color Media Arts Project (QWOCMAP), and an adjunct professor of film studies at the University of San Francisco.
 Lim is also a co-founder of SAMBAL (Singaporean & Malaysian Bisexual Women and Lesbians) and the US Asian Lesbian Network in the San Francisco Bay Area.

 Early life and education

-Madeleine Lim was born in Singapore in 11 May 1964.
+Madeleine Lim was born in Singapore on 11 May 1964.
 Her mother was born in China and adopted by Singaporean parents when she was 6, and her father was born in Malacca, and is of Chinese, Malay, Indian and Portuguese descent.
 At the age of nine, Lim's parents separated.
 Her mother later remarried to Lim's half-German and half-Spanish stepfather.
 She lived with her parents until she was 23 years old.

 Lim studied at the Convent of the Holy Infant Jesus for her primary and secondary school education.
 She then went to Catholic Junior College and finished her diploma in the College of Physical Education.

 At the age of 23, she moved to San Francisco to escape persecution by the Singaporean government for her work as a young lesbian artist-activist.
 She holds a B.A. in Cinema from San Francisco State University, where she was awarded Outstanding Cinema Student of the Year.
 Since 2004, she has been an adjunct professor of film studies at the University of San Francisco.